missionpinball/mpf-docs/hardware/computer/index.rst

 Development setup
 -----------------

-* CPU with at least for cores
+* CPU with at least four cores
 * 8GB RAM or more
 * SSD